 What is Exercise?

 I’m learning to redefine exercise.
 A physical therapist taught me some stretches that helped my neck and shoulder pain tremendously.
-I wouldn’t consider that exercise but I think it is those gentle activities that benefit more than somewhat aggressive ones.
+I wouldn’t consider that exercise, but I think it is those gentle activities that benefit more than somewhat aggressive ones.

 A hot shower is the best!
 The heat relaxes me and eases the pain more than anything else I have tried.
-Sometimes I wet a towel and heat it in the microwave for a few minutes, place it in a plastic bag and apply it to a painful area.
+Sometimes I wet a towel and heat it in the microwave for a few minutes, place it in a plastic bag, and apply it to a painful area.
 That helps, too.

 The electric heating pad that I purchased on impulse for myself to use at home is worthless to me.
-The cords and wires get in the way, it doesn’t get hot enough and it is designed to go on top of the painful area, not under it.
-It’s not flexible enough to wrap around my neck and it’s too wide to rest on my shoulder.
+The cords and wires get in the way, it doesn’t get hot enough, and it is designed to go on top of the painful area, not under it.
+It’s not flexible enough to wrap around my neck, and it’s too wide to rest on my shoulder.

-I don’t do this unless I’m really miserable and have tried everything else, mostly because it stinks.
-Not that anyone has ever mentioned it but I feel like that’s the first thing anyone will notice if they get within ten feet of me.
+I don’t do this unless I’m miserable and have tried everything else, mostly because it stinks.
+Not that anyone has ever mentioned it, but I feel like that’s the first thing anyone will notice if they get within ten feet of me.
 Muscle rubs tend to be highly scented.
 Effective, but stinky.

-Sometimes you just need to do something that makes your heart happy.
+Sometimes you need to do something that makes your heart happy.
 I get a lot of mileage out of a cup of my favorite coffee and a bar of dark chocolate.
-It makes me happy to wander around in nature or visit one of my gardening friends to see what’s coming up in her garden.
+It makes me glad to wander around in nature or visit one of my gardening friends to see what’s coming up in her garden.
 Once in a while, I will lose myself in a novel.
 If I had a Jacuzzi, I would spend time in it.
 What do you love?
-When you spend time doing something you love, it just makes life better and the pain is much easier to ignore.
+When you spend time doing something you love, it just makes life better, and the pain is much easier to ignore.

 There are Many Options